ccber-restoration/hydrology/README.md

 - Tried using the 'noaa' R package to query NOAA weather data from RStudio, but ran into issues.
-- Instead downloaded data from https://www.ncdc.noaa.gov/cdo-web/search
+- Instead downloaded data from https://www.ncdc.noaa.gov/cdo-web/search (station ID 53152)

 ## Water level monitoring